 These voluntary guidelines present best practices and lessons learned from existing state programs in an effort to encourage states, schools, and school districts to adopt health-promoting practices in schools.
 Numerous states have already done significant work in school environmental health including:

-These states have promoted implementation of effective integrated pest managementintegrated pest managementA combination of biological, cultural, and genetic pest control methods with use of pesticides as the last resort.
+These states have promoted implementation of effective integrated pest managementA combination of biological, cultural, and genetic pest control methods with use of pesticides as the last resort.
 IPM development to reduce the population.
 Land use practices are examined for possible change; other animals, birds, or reptiles in the ecosystem are used as natural predators. practices, indoor air quality programs, healthy energy efficiency policies, and other environmental health-related regulations in schools.
-Case studies from these programs, and others, are highlighted throughout these guidelines and in Appendix B to demonstrate best practices that states can follow when establishing state environmental health programs for schools.
+See the State School Environmental Health Statutes At-a-Glance to learn more about what states are doing to demonstrate best practices that states can follow when establishing state environmental health programs for schools.

 A state environmental health program for schools is characterized by key state agencies (e.g., departments of health, education, energy, and environment) working together along with stakeholders to develop and implement comprehensive policies, best practices, and standards to help schools and school districts address environmental health issues in school facilities.
 Leadership from a state program can provide schools and school districts with the consistent guidance, resources, tools, and information they need to create healthy school environments for children and staff that promote high student achievement.